boschglobal/kuksa.val/vehicle_data_broker/README.md

 ## Relation to the COVESA Vehicle Signal Specification (VSS)

-The data broker is designed to support data entries and branches as defined by the [VSS](https://covesa.github.io/vehicle_signal_specification/).
+The data broker is designed to support data entries and branches as defined by [VSS](https://covesa.github.io/vehicle_signal_specification/).

-In order to generate metadata from a VSS specification that can be loaded by the data broker, it's possible to use the `vspec2json.py` tool that's available in the VSS repository.
+In order to generate metadata from a VSS specification that can be loaded by the data broker, it's possible to use the `vspec2json.py` tool that's available in the [vss-tools](https://github.com/COVESA/vss-tools) repository.
 E.g.

 ```shell
 ./vss-tools/vspec2json.py -I spec -i :uuid.txt spec/VehicleSignalSpecification.vspec vss.json